DATE :

 1-11/16" nut width

-Weight and Resonance
+Weight and resonance

 Weight typically ranges from 8 lbs 10 oz to 9 lbs 4 oz, with the mahogany body providing exceptional resonance.
 The 1955 models strike an ideal balance—heavy enough for sustain and stability, light enough for comfortable playing.

-Neck Dimensions
+Neck dimensions

 Profile: Medium-chunky C-shape, transitional between early thick necks and later slim profiles